 They don’t accept reservation for lunch, so we have to go there and put ourselves on the wait-list.
 We asked to the lady and she answered that we have to wait for one hour or so.
 It’s good.
 Atsuta Horaiken is just close to Atsuta Jingu shrine.
 So, we can visit Atsuta Jingu shrine while waiting.

 Of course, we prayed.
 They are dedicated to Atsuta no okami.

 Because we had breakfast late, we couldn’t eat one portion of hitsumabushi.
-So, we shared 1.5 portion of hitsumabushi (1半ひつまぶし, 5100 yen) 🙂
+So, we shared 1.5 portion of hitsumabushi.

-Second, with condiments.
-Hitsumabushi is very fun because we can enjoy some way of eating.
+Second, We ate it with condiments.
+Hitsumabushi is very fun because we can enjoy some tastes.

 Third, as ochazuke.
 Because the eel was so fatty, we got tired of eating just a little.
 But the ochazuke had refreshing taste and then we could eat more with pleasure 🙂

-Every hitsumabushi have soup (without eels innards), and they change the soup to kimosui (soup with eels innards) with 250 yen.
+Every hitsumabushi have soup without eels innards.
+And they change it to kimosui (with eel innards) with extra 250 yen.

 We were satisfied with Nagoya-style eel !